ghi-electronics/Docs/software/tinyclr/loaders/intro.md

 ## STM32 Bootloader
 The [**STM32 Bootloader**](stm32_bootloader.md) page can be found [**here**](stm32_bootloader.md).

-## SAMBA Bootloader
+## SAM-BA Bootloader
-The SAMBA Bootloader lives on many Atmel chips.
+The SAM-BA Bootloader lives on many Atmel chips.
 It is necessary to load files (loaders and/or firmware) onto the chip.
 Several TinyCLR OS supported boards will use this loader to load the software.

 ### Uploading bin Files
-To set the chip in SAMBA mode, hold down the dedicated button on your board when the system powers up.
-If there is no such button, make sure SPI1_MISO is low instead.
+To set the chip in SAM-BA mode, hold down the dedicated button on your board (BOOTA on UCM Dev and Breakout boards) while the system powers up (or during reset).
+If there is no such button, connect SPI1_MISO to ground instead.
+Keep the pin grounded for three seconds after power up or reset and then remove the connection from SPI1_MISO to ground.
 The device manager will show a COM port similar to "Bossa Program Port" or "GPS Detect".

 1. If it is not already installed, download and install the SAM-BA tool from [Microchip](http://www.microchip.com/developmenttools/productdetails.aspx?partno=atmel%20sam-ba%20in-system%20programmer).
 The latest version we have tested is 2.18 for Windows.
-2. Open the SAM-BA program then select the COM port for your device in the connection box and your board type below it, then click connect.
+2. Open the SAM-BA program then select the COM port for your device in the connection box and your board type below it (at91sam9x35-ek for G400), then click connect.
-3. In the bottom half of the Window, go to the `DataFlash AT45DB/DCB` tab.
+3. Near the middle of the window, go to the `DataFlash AT45DB/DCB` tab.
-4. Under `Scripts`, select `Enable Dataflash (SPI0 CS0)` then click execute.
+4. Under `Scripts`, select `Enable Dataflash (SPI0 CS0)` then click the `Execute` button..
-5. Under `Scripts`, select `Erase All` then click execute.
-This will take some time to complete and the program may appear to freeze during it.
+5. Under `Scripts`, select `Erase All` then click `Execute`.
+This will take some time to complete.
+It seems that if SAM-BA loses focus during the erase procedure it can lock up.
+We recommend that once you click the `Execute` button you leave the computer alone until the erase procedure is completed.
 6. Under `Scripts`, select `Send Boot File`, click execute, then browse to and select the bootloader for the device.
 7. Once the transfer finishes, go to `File` > `Quit` and then reset the board.
 Make sure to properly quit the program or connection errors may result on subsequent uses.
-8. Congratulations, your board is now running the loaded program!
+8. Now reset the board.
+Congratulations, your board is now running the loaded program!

 ## Mikro Bootloader
 MikroElektronika's bootloader is found on several products offered by them.
 Some of the TinyCLR OS supported boards are made by MikroElectronika and include this loader by default.